 TRANSACTION DATE/TIME— Statement date range

-TRANSACTION CODE/TYPE— Selected activity type or transaction type.
+TRANSACTION CODE/TYPE— Selected activity type or transaction type (otype).
 For example, to show all deposits, select all

 PMxxtransaction codes, or to show all ATM withdrawals, select all

 xxWtransaction codes.
-Use the curated transaction-codes list that Galileo supplied to you for all possible transaction codes for your program.
-Also see Classifying transactions in the About Transactions guide and the Transaction Types enumeration for more information.
+Use the Funds Flow document that Galileo supplied to you for all possible transaction codes for your program.
+Also see Classifying transactions in the About Transactions guide and the Transaction codes table in the Transaction Types enumeration for more information.

 TRANSACTION AMOUNT— Show in a list or as a sum